jeremytammik/tbc/a/2018_topo_mat_came_targ.md

 This might explain why it has been neglected in API.

 **Response:**
-I think I grasp the fundamentals you mean, but am unsure which components in the API describe them.
+I think I grasp the fundamentals you mean but am unsure which components in the API describe them.
 For example, you mention a distinction between the base of the view's frustum (triangle as seen from above when including the origin) and the far clipping plane.
 Yet the diagram in the docs (lets' start with perspective) shows the Crop Box of the view as describing the clipping planes.
 Not clear to me which object contains this smaller frustum you reference. (of course this is all hard to convey in text, we might need a diagram :laughing:).